Ukraine-Russia crisis: What to know about the fears of war

 BRITAIN TAKES ITS TURN AT THE TABLE

-Britain is preparing to follow France’s diplomatic foray into the Ukraine crisis.
-British Foreign Secretary Liz Truss flew to Moscow Wednesday for talks with Russian Foreign Minister Sergey Lavrov, and Prime Minister Boris Johnson plans to travel to Poland and NATO headquarters on Thursday.
+Britain is following France’s diplomatic foray into the Ukraine crisis.
+British Foreign Secretary Liz Truss flew to Moscow on Wednesday for talks with Russian Foreign Minister Sergey Lavrov, and Prime Minister Boris Johnson plans to travel to Poland and NATO headquarters on Thursday.

 Russia has deployed well over 100,000 troops near Ukraine, fueling fears of a possible invasion.
-French President Emmanuel Macron reported that Putin told him that Moscow would not further escalate the tensions.
+French President Emmanuel Macron, who talked with Putin in Moscow this week, reported that Putin told him that Russia would not further escalate the tensions.

 But the Kremlin denied that any agreement on calming things down was reached Tuesday, with spokesman Dmitry Peskov saying that “in the current situation, Moscow and Paris can’t be reaching any deals.”
-Russian officials also say that Moscow has no intention to invade Ukraine.
+Russian officials also say that Moscow has no intentions of invading Ukraine.

-Any Russian invasion of Ukraine “would bring massive consequences for all involved” and “Russia should be in no doubt about the strength of our response,” she said.
+Any Russian invasion of Ukraine “would bring massive consequences for all involved,” she said.
 “Russia has a choice here.
 We strongly encourage them to engage, de-escalate and choose the path of diplomacy.”

-Amid fears of possible military conflict, Pope Francis reminded the world that “war is crazy.”
-He said diplomacy is the best option.

-“Let us continue praying to the God of peace so that the tensions and threats of war are overcome by a serious dialogue,” Francis told his weekly general audience.

 NATO SENDS IN THE CAVALRY